hswick/jutsu/README.md

 # Jutsu 術

-### Currently in a stage of hammock driven development
+## Currently in a stage of hammock driven development

-This app is essentially plotly.js api connected to a repl server via sente.
+Data Science Framework built with clojure design principles in mind.

+Easy to use abstractions that are decomposable for simplicity.

+Datasets are maps where the keys are columns and the elements are rows -Currently the concept of dataset assumes that rows of all columns are equal

 ## Usage